Jemsire/CC-World-Eater/README.md

 disk/pocket_files/update force-config
 ```

+**Note:**
-**Note:** By default, config files (`config.lua` and `info.lua`) are **not** updated to preserve your settings.
+- Hub update: By default, config files (`config.lua` and `info.lua`) are **not** updated to preserve your settings.
 Use `force-config` only if you want to reset to default configurations.
+- Turtle update: Turtles **always** update their config files when updating to stay in sync with the hub's configuration.

 ## 💾 Floppy Disk Size Limit

-There's a built-in limit in ComputerCraft for how much data a floppy disk can store, and World Eater exceeds this limit.
-The installer supports dual-drive installation to work around this:
+ComputerCraft has a default limit of 512KB per floppy disk.
+World Eater currently uses approximately 213KB total, which fits comfortably on a single disk with plenty of room for future growth (~299KB remaining).

-1. **Increase disk size** (Preferred): Increase floppy disk size in the mod's config file if you have access to it.
+If you need more space, you can increase the floppy disk size limit in the mod's config file.
-2. **Dual-drive setup**: Place two disk drives with blank disks next to your hub computer.
-The installer will automatically distribute files across both drives:
-   - Hub files → First drive (`disk`)
-   - Turtle/Pocket files → Second drive (`disk2`)

-The installer script (`install.lua`) handles file distribution automatically, allowing you to use the full program even with the default 512KB disk limit.

 ## 🔧 Troubleshooting